Clara and I found a pleasant surprise at Joanns the other day….

 I know I say it a lot but these are so. easy. to make.
 And they take such a small amount of fabric that you can’t resist sewing a whole stack of them!
 Then throw a circle skirt over a dyed onesie and you have a simple girly outfit.
 Clara’s first time at church was in the outfit above.

 You’re familiar with the standard Circle Skirt Tutorial HERE.

 But to save everyone time, I created a new download/printable baby skirt pattern HERE.

-– The pattern is 1/4 of a full circle and fits on a standard size paper.
+– The pattern is 1/4 of a full circle and fits on standard US letter-sized paper.
 Easy, right?

 – The skirt takes about a fat quarter of fabric (17 x17 inches are the exact pattern/circle dimensions).